Eco-Challenge

 Eco-Challenge: The Expedition Race is a multi-day expedition length adventure race in which teams of four (five in the early years) competed.
-It originally aired on TV from April 1995 to April 2002.
-Based closely on the Raid Gauloises adventure race, the broadcast of Eco-Challenge led to the popularity of the adventure racing.
+It originally aired on Discovery Channel from April 1, 1995, to April 11, 2002.
+Based closely on the Raid Gauloises adventure race, the broadcast of Eco-Challenge led to the popularity of adventure racing.

 The race returned in September 2019, taking place in Fiji.
 The new series, under the title World's Toughest Race: Eco-Challenge Fiji, premiered on August 14, 2020 on Amazon Prime Video.